AliChoukatli/CyberShield-Enterprise/README.md

 - Simulate a phishing attack and incident response workflow
 - Automate common IT support tasks using PowerShell
 ---
-🔧 Comment utiliser ce projet – Guide pas à pas
+🔧 How to Use This Project – Step-by-Step Guide
-Ce projet simule la mise en œuvre d’une architecture Zero Trust complète pour une PME fictive à l’aide d’outils Microsoft 365.
-Voici comment reproduire ou explorer chaque composant :
+This project simulates the implementation of a full Zero Trust architecture for a small business using Microsoft 365 tools.
+You can follow the steps below to explore or reproduce each component:

 🔐 1.
-Gestion des identités (IAM)
+Identity and Access Management (IAM)
-Crée un environnement test dans Microsoft Entra ID (anciennement Azure AD)
+Set up a test environment using Microsoft Entra ID (formerly Azure AD)

-Ajoute des utilisateurs fictifs et affecte-les à des groupes (RBAC)
+Create user accounts and assign them to groups using RBAC

-Configure MFA et politiques d’accès conditionnel
+Configure MFA and Conditional Access Policies

-Teste l’accès à des applications en fonction du rôle ou de la localisation
+Test access to applications based on role, device compliance, or location

-📂 Dossiers : ZeroTrust/ & Support_IT/PowerShell_Scripts/
+📂 Folders: ZeroTrust/, Support_IT/PowerShell_Scripts/

 💻 2.
-Gestion des terminaux (Endpoint Security)
+Endpoint Security and Device Management
-Déploie un poste de travail via Autopilot ou une VM locale
+Deploy a virtual machine using Autopilot or a local VM

-Configure Intune pour appliquer des politiques de sécurité (BitLocker, Defender, firewall)
+Configure security policies in Microsoft Intune (BitLocker, Defender, firewall)

-Utilise les scripts PowerShell pour installer Office, vérifier la sécurité, etc.
+Use PowerShell scripts to install Office apps, reset passwords, and check device security

-📂 Dossiers : Support_IT/ & Cybersecurity/
+📂 Folders: Support_IT/, Cybersecurity/

 🛡️ 3.
-Surveillance et réponse aux incidents (SOC) Active Microsoft Sentinel dans ton tenant
+Threat Detection and Incident Response (SOC) Enable Microsoft Sentinel in your tenant

-Connecte les logs de sécurité (Defender, Entra ID)
+Ingest logs from Defender and Entra ID

-Exécute les requêtes KQL pour détecter les anomalies
+Run KQL queries to detect suspicious activity

-Teste le playbook d’automatisation pour la réponse aux alertes
+Automate responses using the provided Sentinel playbook

-📂 Dossiers : Cybersecurity/Sentinel_Alerts_Triage/
+📂 Folder: Cybersecurity/Sentinel_Alerts_Triage/

 🧪 4.
-Simulation d’incidents et forensic
+Incident Simulation and Forensics
-Simule un email de phishing ou une élévation de privilèges
+Simulate attacks like phishing or malicious PowerShell scripts

-Analyse les événements avec Event Viewer (ex. : 4624, 4104)
+Investigate with Windows Event Viewer (e.g., Event ID 4624, 4104)

-Explore les logs pour identifier des comportements suspects
+Analyze logs and screenshots for signs of compromise

-📂 Dossiers : Incident_Response/, Forensics_Analysis/
+📂 Folders: Incident_Response/, Forensics_Analysis/

 ✅ 5.
-Conformité et documentation
+Compliance Mapping
-Consulte le mapping entre les actions du projet et les normes ISO 27001 / NIST 800-53
+Review the ISO 27001 / NIST 800-53 mapping spreadsheet

-Utilise cette base pour rédiger des politiques ou des procédures réelles
+Use it to align technical controls with standard frameworks for reporting or audits

-📂 Dossier : Compliance/
+📂 Folder: Compliance/

 ## 🧩 Tools